 Supposedly, if you sprinkle bay leaves in your garbage can or the corners of kitchen cabinets, roaches will be repelled by the smell.

-The essential oil from bay leaves has the potential to kill certain pests, but this involves applying oil distilled from the leaves in such a way that insects are exposed to it directly.
-Scattering a few bay leaves just won’t do it.
+Technically speaking, the essential oil from bay leaves has the potential to kill certain pests, but this requires applying oil distilled from the leaves directly onto the insects.

 Lemon Juice: Misleading